Serving all people by providing personalized health and wellness through exemplary care, education and research.

 It may spread through the lymph nodes in the pelvis.

 Stage IIA.
-This cancer can be seen and may extend to your upper vagina.
-It has not spread into the tissues deeper than the vagina.
+This cancer can be seen with the naked eye and may extend to your upper vagina.
+It has not spread into the lower part of the vagina.

 Stage IIIA.
 The cancer has spread to the lower third of your vagina.
 It has not spread to the wall of your pelvis.

-With this stage, the cancer has spread to other parts of your body, such as your bladder, rectum, or lungs.
-Stage IV is further divided in these ways:
+The cancer has spread to nearby organs, such as your bladder, rectum, or to other parts of your body, such as your liver or lungs.
+Stage IV is then divided into these groups:

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR